-an immediate family member of the Director was employed by or held any governance position (whether a paid or volunteer position) with USA Judo, the international federation of Judo, the international regional sport entity of Judo, or any sport family entity of Judo;
+an immediate family member of the candidate/Director is/was employed by or held any governance position (whether a paid or volunteer position) with USA Judo, the IJF, the international regional sport entity of Judo, PJC, or any other sport family entity connected to USA Judo;

-the Director was affiliated with or employed by USA Judo’s outside auditor or outside counsel;
+the candidate/Director is/was affiliated with or employed by USA Judo’s outside auditor or outside counsel;

-an immediate family member of the Director was affiliated with or employed by USA Judo’s outside auditor or outside counsel as a partner, principal or manager;
+an immediate family member of the candidate/Director is/was affiliated with or employed by USA Judo’s outside auditor or outside counsel as a partner, principal or manager;

-the Director was a member of USA Judo’s Athletes’ Advisory Council;
+the candidate/Director is/was a member of USA Judo’s Athletes’ Advisory Council;

-the Director was a member of any constituent group with representation on the Board;
+the candidate/Director is/was a member of any constituent group with representation on the Board;

-the Director receives any compensation from USA Judo directly or indirectly;
+the candidate/Director receives or received any compensation from USA Judo directly or indirectly;

-the Director is an executive officer, controlling shareholder, or partner of a corporation or partnership or other business entity that does business with USA Judo;
+the candidate/Director is/was an executive officer, controlling shareholder, or partner of a corporation or partnership or other business entity that does business with USA Judo;

-the Director is a member of the NGB in a membership category that participates in competitions; or
+the candidate/Director is/was a member of the NGB in a membership category that participates in Protected Competitions; or

-the Director is the parent, close family member, or coach of an athlete or member of USA Judo
+the candidate/Director is/was the parent, Close Family Member, or coach of an athlete that has competed in a Protected Competition.

 Where the guidelines above do not address a particular relationship, the determination of whether the relationship is material, and whether a Director is independent, shall be made by the Nominating and Governance Committee.